 Construction for the Cedar Creek Trail is anticipated to cost $2.6 million dollars.

 Indian Creek Library Park

 At Indian Creek Library Park, directly adjacent to the new Indian Creek Library building at 16100 W. 135th Street, construction is underway.
 Indigo Design was hired in Fall 2018 to assist with design and construction document preparations for the park, and the park is being built by the City’s construction crew.
 The playground will be installed by certified playground installers.
-Construction is anticipated to be complete in late 2019-2020.
+Construction is anticipated to be complete in summer 2020.